|

 from a silo may contact us at sales@cheneylime.com.
 We would be pleased to

-include their name and phone numbers here as a service to our customers and
+include their name and phone number here as a service to our customers and

 other lime users.)